This post may contain affiliate links. Read the full disclosure here.

 South and east-facing bathroom windows would be the best, but I can’t say for certain that a bathroom facing a certain direction will provide enough light without knowing a bit more about where you live.

-If your bathroom is north-facing but it’s on the top floor and there’s nothing blocking the light that could get more light than a south-facing window that’s underground and obstructed by a house.
+If your bathroom is north-facing but it’s on the top floor and there’s nothing blocking the light that could get more light than a south-facing window that’s underground or obstructed by a house.

 Extreme examples I know, but you get what I’m saying.